-Thailand is the second-largest healthcare market in Southeast Asia after Indonesia making up roughly about 20% of the region’s expenditure.
+Thailand is the second-largest healthcare market in Southeast Asia after Indonesia making up roughly 20% of the region’s expenditure.

 Thailand’s pharmaceutical market is the eighth largest in the Asia Pacific region and is considered one of the largest and most developed in ASEAN.